percona/community/content/projects/everest.md

 - images/everest/cover.png
 ---

-Percona Everest is an open source private database-as-a-service that helps developers deploy code faster, scale deployments rapidly, and reduce database administration overhead while regaining control over their data, database configuration, and DBaaS costs.
+Percona Everest is an open source private Database-as-a-Service (DBaaS) that's in development.
+Percona Everest's goal is to help developers deploy code faster, scale deployments rapidly, and reduce database administration overhead while regaining control over their data, database configuration, and DBaaS costs.
 Try Percona Everest in action and help us to drive it forward.
-Check out the ways how you can contribute on this page.
+Want to help with Percona Everest's development?
+Check out some of the ways you can contribute.

 ## Percona Everest Components

-We encourage you to install, try, build, share and contribute code to Percona Everest and its components.
+We encourage you to install, try, build, share, and contribute code to Percona Everest and its components.

 Percona Everest App is an application with a web interface.
 It consists of two major components: